iconify/tools/README.md

 });
 ```

-Primary use of this tool in SimpleSVG is to replace all colors in monotone with "currentColor" keyword and add it to shapes that are missing color values:
+Primary use of this tool in Iconify.design is to replace all colors in monotone with "currentColor" keyword and add it to shapes that are missing color values:

 ```
 collection.promiseAll(svg => tools.ChangePalette(svg, {